 259 Lagging indicators are facts about previous events, such as process safety incidents, that meet the threshold of severity and should be reported as part of the process safety metric.
 Ibid at 20.
-260 Ibid at 13.

 261 Between May 29 and June 10, 2000, three incidents occurred at the BP Grangemouth Petrochemical Complex in Scotland, which is one of the largest of the 950 COMAH sites in the UK.